sjcockell/mmb8052/practicals/practical_06/practical_06.md

 Estimated time: 10 minutes

 - Download the FASTA sequence for the following UniProt entries: P69905, P01942
-- Using Conda, install the software package `emboss`
+- Using APT, install the software package `emboss`
 - Read the help information for the Emboss tool `needle`
 - Use `needle` to globally align the two sequences you've downloaded